CristianAndreoli94/UKAN-for-Earth-Observation/README.md

 # UKAN-for-Earth-Observation
-**Ongoing research, stay tuned for updates.
-Expected preprint for August**
+**Ongoing research, more information will be shared soon.
+Expected preprint for August.**